Pjbomb2/TrueTrace-Unity-Pathtracer/README.md

 # Known Bugs:
 </br>
 <ul>
-  <li>Report any you find!
-There WILL be bugs, I just dont know what they are</li>
+  <li>Please report any you find to the discord or to me directly.</li>
 </ul>

-# Huge thanks to these people for being sponsors/patrons:
+# Huge thanks to these people for being (monthly)sponsors/patrons:
 <ul>
   <li>Thanks to:</li>
   <ul>